webmastersmith/notes/JavaScript/Array.md

 - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)
 - mutates
-- returns what is removed in an array.
+- returns what is removed in an array in an array.
-- arr.splice(start, deleteCount, element-to-add)
+- arr.splice(count, deleteCount, element-to-add)
-  - start // inclusive.
+  - count // exclusive.
 If negative, starts from end (-1 is last element).
+    - insert
+      - item is inserted after count
+      - arr.splice(1,0, 'element') // after first element, insert 'element'.
-  - deleteCount // 0 is insert only. >= 1 will remove elements.
+    - remove // 0 is insert only. >= 1 will remove elements.
+      - if only count provided, number of elements to be returned/removed.
+Negative starts from end.
+      - arr.splice(2) // returns first two elements.
+      - arr.splice() // returns empty array.
+      - arr.splice(0) // returns all elements in array.

 ```js
 // Insert